grv87/gradle-packer-plugin/docs/design.md

 *   users under which provisioning is happening, sudo settings

 ## Paths

-Context resolved cwd relatively to project dir, and after that cwd `Project#file` and `Project#dir` methods are not used.
+Context gets `cwd` resolved relatively to project dir already, and after that `Project#file` and `Project#dir` methods are not necessary.
-Other methods get paths resolved to absolute paths already, so that project dir doesn't mess with them.
+Other methods (`Project#files` and `Project#fileTree`) get paths resolved to `cwd`, so that project dir doesn't mess with them.

+Usually classes (builders, provisioners, post-processors) have properties of `InterpolableInputDirectory`, `InterpolableInputRegularFile`, `InterpolableInputURI` types.
+Their interpolated values are marked as Gradle task inputs.

+`InterpolablePath` and `InterpolableURI` types are used in the following situations only:

+1. Task outputs

+    Builders, provisioners, post-processors usually don't expose
+    output files and directories as properties.

+    All regular outputs of builders and post-processors are handled by separate mechanism, with `Artifact` instances.
+    The only known exception is `File` provisioner which could download files to local machine.

+    So, there is no reason to have separate classes for outputs.

+2. Paths that are not considered as inputs, such as local cache

+    They are marked with `@Internal` annotation at whole, so that annotation on `interpolatedValue` field is irrelevant.

 ------------------------------------------------------------------------